 Mightycause was formed in 2006 with the mission of lifting up small, underfunded nonprofits.
 And #GivingTuesday fit right into our philosophy so we started running our own #GivingTuesday event in 2013. #GivingTuesday on Mightycause is an organized giving day, meaning that we build a #GivingTuesday site, ask nonprofits that want to participate to register, provide training and have them engage in friendly competition on leaderboards.
 So, in order to participate in our #GivingTuesday event, you do have to register.

 But no one owns #GivingTuesday.
 We don’t own #GivingTuesday. #GivingTuesday is a social movement focused on philanthropy and community.
 Nonprofits participate in all sorts of ways.
 Some run their own #GivingTuesday events and campaigns.
 Others participate in Mightycause’s #GivingTuesday event.
 Some stay true to the online giving intent of #GivingTuesday.
 And some nonprofits run campaigns that allow for checks, in-kind donations and more.
 There is no one “right” way to participate, but we believe our platform offers nonprofits of all sizes the best opportunity for success.
 This year, we’re waiving the platform fee for all nonprofits participating on Mightycause.
-Plus, all nonprofits registered for the event get exclusive access to premium features to help accelerate your fundraising into end of year giving.
+Plus, all nonprofits registered for the event get exclusive access to advanced features to help accelerate your fundraising into end of year giving.

 4. It’s not worth participating in #GivingTuesday.